 Adding content to My Favorites helps you locate the map in the ArcGIS StoryMaps builder.
 Now that you've located the web map, it's time to open the story builder and start assembling your sequential map views in a sidecar.

 - Click the App Launcher and choose StoryMaps.

 You can also access the story builder from the ArcGIS StoryMaps home page.
 If you've created any other stories with the story builder, you can see them here under My Stories.
 Stories you've added to your favorites appear in My Favorites, and stories that are shared in your organization appear in My Organization.

-- On the Stories page, click New story and under Quick Start, click Sidecar.
+- On the Stories page, click New story and under Quick start, click Sidecar.

 A sidecar is an immersive block with a side-by-side reading experience composed of narrative panel on one side and a media panel on the other.
 Together, these two panels constitute a slide.

-- Title your story Using a Sidecar.
+- Click Title your story and type Using a Sidecar.